hauser-group/pyQChem/README.md

 Two IPython notebooks (and support files)  are provided as an introduction to basic inputfile handling and outputfile parsing.
 Example Python scripts that use pyQChem can be found in the 'demos' directory.

-Andreas W. Hauser and Matthew Goldey, Feb 2014
+Andreas W. Hauser and Matthew Goldey, April 2014